Outreach

 Major Outreach Programs

-UConn-STARs is a program for undergraduate students in physics, aimed to recruit and retain students from historically excluded groups in physics (including gender identity, sexual orientation, race, socioeconomic status, first generation status, documented status, disability status, as well as additional categories).
+UConn-STARsis a program for undergraduate students in physics, aimed to build community, a support system, and to provide outreach opportunities.
 UConn STARs offers one-on-one mentorship, professional development activities, social engagement, and a (paid!) opportunity to volunteer in the community, teaching elementary and high school students about physics.
 UConn STARs was founded in Spring 2022, learn more about the program (and how to join!) here!

 An image of the participants in a BiteScis K-12 science workshop